jorgecarleitao/pyglet-gui/docs/api.rst

 Controllers:
     * TwoStateController: a controller with two states.
     * ContinuousStateController: a controller with a float value state.
-    * Slider: a ContinuousStateController with continuous or discrete states and 3 graphic elements: a bar, a knob and markers.

 Containers:
     * Vertical: widgets inside are arranged vertically.